ethereum/ethereum-org-website/src/content/glossary/index.md

   Zero-knowledge rollups
 </DocLink>

+### Soft Fork {#soft-fork}

+A temporary divergence in a [blockchain](#blockchain) that occurs when the [consensus rules](#consensus-rules) become stricter.
+Contrary to a [hard fork](#hard-fork), a soft fork is backward compatible; upgraded nodes can validate blocks created by nonupgraded nodes as long as they follow the new consensus rules.
+However, nonupgraded nodes are ultimately encouraged to download the latest version of the blockchain's software to avoid complications related to transactions.

 ### Solidity {#solidity}

 A procedural (imperative) programming language with syntax that is similar to JavaScript, C++, or Java.
 The most popular and most frequently used language for Ethereum [smart contracts](#smart-contract).
 Created by Dr. Gavin Wood.